Think of the Cotswolds and you’ll probably think of the countryside, relaxation, and peace and quiet. And you would...

 The quintessential town of Burford sits close to the winding River Windrush, surrounded by rolling hills and wonderful Cotswold countryside.
 There are many river walks around Burford for you to enjoy, passing through protected wild meadows, medieval bridges, ancient churches and quaint English pubs.

-Whether you’re an avid rambler or simply want to explore the breath-taking scenery, there are plenty of walks near Burford to discover.
+Whether you’re an avid rambler or simply want to explore the breath-taking scenery, there are plenty of walks around Burford to discover.

 Around 3.5 miles long, this circular route should take around two hours to complete.
 During the walk you’ll pass the Cotswolds Carp Farm, complete with stunning lakes, a 12th Century church in Little Rissington and the fishing lakes located in South Bourton.
 Check out the boathouse before you cross over the River Windrush and head off to the coppices on the outskirts of Bourton.